nhurtado-dev/The-Judges-Guide/src/pages/docs/disclaimer.md

 description: Quidem magni aut exercitationem maxime rerum eos.
 ---

+{% callout type="warning" title="Keep in mind that:" %}
 This site is not affiliated with Konami or the Yu-Gi-Oh brand.
+\
-This is not an official source for the Yu-Gi-Oh policy and penalty guidelines.
+This is not an official source for the Yu-Gi-Oh Policy and Penalty Guidelines.

+{% /callout %}

 ---

-# Version
-v1.0.0

----

-# Penalty & Policy Guidelines
+{% callout title="Penalty & Policy Guidelines used:" %}
-v2.1 KDE-US | December 18th, 2020
+KDE-US | December 18th, 2020 | v2.1
+{% /callout %}